 Issues related to copyright have always been a subject matter of international discussion and has been regulated by various Conventions also.
 “The Berne Convention for Protection of Literary and Artistic Works”, a copyright treaty was first adopted at Bern, Switzerland on September 9, 1886, and was signed by India on April 1, 1928.
 The Convention provide certain “exclusive rights like the right to make the reproduction, communication to the public, translation and adaptation to the authors of literary & Artistic work” in the member nations.

-The first “modern” copyright legislation of India was The Copyright Act of 1914, which was “a complete copy” of the English Copyright Act of 1911 with suitable modifications in it to make it, which were applicable to the then British India.
-This Act continued protection of Copyright in India even after years of attainment of freedom from the British government.
+The first “modern” copyright legislation of India was The Copyright Act of 1914, which was “a complete copy” of the English Copyright Act of 1911 with suitable modifications in it to make it, applied to then British India.
+This Act continued the protection of Copyright in India even after years of attainment of freedom from the British government.

 Post-independence copyright law in India

-The Copyright Act of 1957 was the first Copyright Law of Independent India which came into force on 21st of January, 1958.
-The Act not only amended and consolidated laws relating to copyright but also introduced certain new provisions like for the purpose of registration of books and other artistic works setup of copyright office under the control of the “Registrar of Copyright”, and establishment of a “Copyright Board” to deal with certain kinds of disputes pertaining to copyright.
+The Copyright Act of 1957 was the first Copyright Law of Independent India which came into force on the 21st of January, 1958.
+The Act not only amended and consolidated laws relating to copyright but also introduced certain new provisions like for registration of books and other artistic works setup of copyright office under the control of the “Registrar of Copyright”, and establishment of a “Copyright Board” to deal with certain kinds of copyright disputes.
 In “Manojah Cine Production V.